 Our Verdict on the Top 7 Products

-The EarFun Air Pro 4 features a lightweight design that we found comfortable for hours, with five included ear tip sizes for a good fit and IPX5 water resistance.
-These earbuds are packed with features rarely found at their price point, including Bluetooth 5.4 with aptX Lossless and LDAC codec support, Google Fast Pair, Bluetooth Multipoint, and a comprehensive app with 30 EQ presets and five ANC modes.
-We were impressed by the sound quality, finding that the earbuds sound good out of the box and closely follow our headphone preference curve, with a simulated panel of listeners giving great scores across the board.
-While the six onboard microphones accurately pick up voice in quiet environments, we found they are not ideal for calls in noisy settings, as background noise can still be heard, though voices remain discernible.
-The improved ANC offers a noticeable attenuation of noise, blocking out 10-20dB of additional noise and reducing external loudness by an average of 75%, which is very helpful in noisy environments like a bus.
-In our battery test, the EarFun Air Pro 4 lasted 8 hours and 44 minutes, which is above average, and the case supports Qi wireless charging.
+The EarFun Air Pro 4 features a lightweight design that we found comfortable for hours, with five included silicone ear tip sizes and IPX5 water resistance.
+The EarFun Audio app is packed with features, offering two Ambient Sound modes, five ANC modes, full control customization, and a comprehensive equalizer with 30 presets.
+We were impressed by the sound quality, noting that the earbuds sound good out of the box and received great scores across the board from a simulated panel of listeners.
+The six onboard microphones accurately pick up the voice in quiet environments, but we found them not ideal for noisy settings as significant background noise gets through.
+The improved ANC blocks out 10-20dB of additional noise compared to passive isolation, reducing external noise by an average of 75% at its highest setting.
+In our battery test, the EarFun Air Pro 4 lasted 8 hours and 44 minutes, which is above average for wireless earbuds, with the case supporting wireless charging.

 How we test the best headphones and earbuds